rtacconi/oanda_requests/README.md

 with Python and Oanda as broker.
 After been annoyed for a long time of the poor quality of client libraries for Oanda in Python, I wrote my own.

-The library is build without using OOP, but using more functional programming paradigms.
+The library is built without using OOP, but using a more functional programming style.
 It has modules and inside the modules it has functions.
 As HTTP client it is using the famous [requests](https://requests.readthedocs.io/en/master/) library.